Rochiene/homelab-portfolio/README.md

 ---

 ### **4. Group Policies**
-Policies created:
+This section documents the creation and configuration of essential Group Policies used to manage users and computers across the lab.shaine.local domain.
+These policies demonstrate core sysadmin skills in security hardening, user environment control, and centralized settings enforcement.

+✔ Tasks Performed
-- Password policies
+- Created a Password Policy via Default Domain Policy
-- Login banner
+- Configured a Login Banner for legal/security compliance
+- Applied a Custom Desktop Wallpaper using a GPO
-- Drive mapping
+- Deployed Drive Mapping using Group Policy Preferences
-- Control Panel restrictions
+- Applied Control Panel Restrictions for standard users
-- Wallpaper policy

-Screenshots → `/screenshots/gpo/`
+- Verified GPO application using gpresult and RSOP

 ---